Segue 2 Recently Collided with the Cetus-Palca Stream: New Opportunities to Constrain Dark Matter in an Ultra-Faint Dwarf: Stream Orbit Fitting

 \section{Stream Orbit Fitting}

 In this section we estimate the orbit of the CPS based on the 5- and 6-D member catalogs assembled in the previous section.
 This allows us to track the location of the CPS stars backwards in time and identify the location and timing of closest approach between Segue 2 and the CPS.
 In Section \ref{subsec:gals}, we describe our model of a combined MW / LMC gravitational potential.
-As no remnant of the CPS progenitor has been conclusively identified (e.g. \citealt{yuan_revealing_2019, yuan_complexity_2022, chang_is_2020}; \citetalias{thomas_cetus-palca_2022}), we utilize two complementary methods for inferring the stream's orbit from the kinematics of its stars.
-In Section \ref{subsec:fits}, we fit the orbit of the CPS based on a maximum-likelihood method used by \citet{price-whelan_off_2018} and \citet{bonaca_stellar_2024}, and in Section \ref{subsec:repstar}, we use the method of \citet{chang_is_2020} to find a stellar tracer that is representative of the stream.
+As no remnant of the CPS progenitor has been conclusively identified (e.g., \citealt{yuan_revealing_2019, yuan_complexity_2022, chang_is_2020}; \citetalias{thomas_cetus-palca_2022}), we utilize two complementary methods for inferring the stream's orbit from the kinematics of its stars.
+In Section \ref{subsec:fits}, we fit the orbit of the CPS based on a maximum-likelihood method used by \citet{price-whelan_off_2018} and \citet{bonaca_stellar_2025}, and in Section \ref{subsec:repstar}, we use the method of \citet{chang_is_2020} to find a stellar tracer that is exemplary of the stream.
 We refer to the orbits inferred with these methods as the ``Fit Orbit'' and ``Tracer Orbit,'' respectively.
+Using two different orbit modeling approaches captures the uncertainties involved with modeling the stream while allowing us to study two different CPS - Segue 2 impact geometries in later sections.